 Question 25.
 Is fundraising permitted to raise money for the school’s contribution under the Yellow Ribbon Program?

 Answer: Yes.
-Fundraising for the Yellow Ribbon program and applying those funds towards the school’s matching contribution is allowable.
+Fundraising for the Yellow Ribbon program and applying those funds towards the school’s matching contribution is allowable as long as the fund raising is either for unrestricted funds or is specifically for Yellow Ribbon.
 Such funds must be denoted as “Yellow Ribbon” on the student ledger.
 Such funds may not be denoted as “grant,” “scholarship,” or any other analogous term.

 Question 26.
 Under what circumstances should an IHL apply to participate in the Yellow Ribbon program?

-Answer: A public school should apply for the Yellow Ribbon program if the school wants to have some or all of its out-of-state charges covered; the school should include the amount of out-of-state charges in the remarks section on VA Form 22-1999.
+Answer: A public school should apply for the Yellow Ribbon program if the school wants to have some, or all of its out-of-state charges covered.

 A private school should apply for the Yellow Ribbon program if its tuition and fees exceed the cap for the academic year and the school wishes to have the Yellow Ribbon program make up all or part of the difference between the cap and the net amount of tuition and fees.